TrellixVulnTeam/swahilipython_SCMU/Doc/library/py_compile.rst

 --------------

-The :mod:`py_compile` module provides a function to generate a byte-code file from a source file, and another function used when the module source file is invoked as a script.
+The :mod:`py_compile` module provides a function to generate a byte-code file kutoka a source file, and another function used when the module source file is invoked as a script.

 Though not often needed, this function can be useful when installing modules for